asyncjs/async-website/_posts/2018-11-07-international-show-n-tell-2018.md

 ## Important Notice:

 For the Show'n'Tell we'll be back in our old venue of [68 Middle St][68middlest], _not_ The Skiff

+# Update:

+This meetup will be sponsored by [Ocasta](https://ocasta.com), so drinks and pizzas for all!
+This session, all pizzas will be from [Purezza](http://purezza.co.uk/), so no need to let us know dietary requirements except for gluten free as they'll all be vegan/vegetarian :)

 [ff]: http://2018.ffconf.org/
 [68middlest]: http://68middle.st